Judge's 3rd walk-off HR of year lifts Yanks over Royals 1-0

 Judge sent the crowd of 43,836 into a frenzy, joining Mickey Mantle as the only Yankees with three walk-off home runs in one season.
 Tommy Henrich had two in 1949 plus another off Brooklyn’s Don Newcombe in the World Series opener.

-Barlow walked off with his head down as Judge’s teammates mobbed him at home plate.

-Judge had never hit a big league walk-off homer before May 10 against Toronto’s Jordan Romano, then hit another on June 26 off Houston’s Seth Martinez.

-New York had not won a 1-0 game on a walk-off homer since Ruben Sierra connected off the Blue Jays’ Vinnie Chulk on April 22, 2004.
+The Yankees had not won a 1-0 game on a walk-off homer since Ruben Sierra connected off the Blue Jays’ Vinnie Chulk on July 22, 2004.

-Judge had been 0 for 2 with a pair of strikeouts and a walk before the homer.
-He also stole his 10th base, a career high.

-Andrew Benintendi went 0 for 4 with one strikeouts in his Yankees debut, facing Kansas City one day after the Royals dealt him to New York for three minor league pitchers.

 Clay Holmes (5-1) worked around two walks in a hitless ninth, combining on a four-hitter with Jameson Taillon and Ron Marinaccio.